Sanaga River

 The Sanaga River (formerly Zannaga) is the largest river in Cameroon located in East Region, Centre Region and Littoral Region.
 Its length is about 603 km from the confluence of Djérem and Lom River.
 The total length of Sanaga-Djérem River system is about 1,067.5 km.
-Djerem is the longest source of Sanaga River with a total length of 464.5 km.
+Djérem is the longest source of Sanaga River with a total length of 464.5 km.

 Course

 The Sanaga River has its source at the Adamawa Plateau.
 It is formed by the confluence of the Djérem and Lom Rivers in the north of the East Region.
 Djérem River has a total length of 464.5 km and Lom River a total length of 424.2 km.
-Apart from these originating rivers, the largest tributary of Sanaga is Mbam River with a total length of 548 km.
+Apart from these originating rivers, the largest tributary of the Sanaga is Mbam River with a total length of 548 km.

+Basin and Tributaries

+The Sanaga river is situated in the central of Cameroon, and it is one of the essential headstreams, the Agoua and the Djérem meet to form the Sanaga which is about 56 miles (90km) north, northwest of Bertoua.
+The river then flows about 325 miles (525km) southwest across the central plateau past Nanga-Eboko, Djérem.
+It extends to a wide estuary that roughly bisects or divides Cameroon's Atlantic coastline 30 miles (48km) south of Douala.

 Climate

 The Sanaga River forms a boundary between two tropical moist forest ecoregions.
 The Cross-Sanaga-Bioko coastal forests lie to the north between the Sanaga River and the Cross River of Nigeria, and the Atlantic Equatorial coastal forests extend south of the river through southwestern Cameroon and Equatorial Guinea, Gabon, the Republic of the Congo, Cabinda and the Democratic Republic of the Congo.